sswahn/tilted_towers/README.md

 * Don't push to master.
 * No more rules.

-__Step 1:__ Create a branch off of master with your name in it. `npm install` and start building.
+__Step 1:__ Clone this repo.
+Create a branch off of master with your name in it.
+With node and NPM installed- run `npm install` and start building.
 You can find an example API call in `/src/scout.js`.

 __Finished?__ Create a pull request and submit.